 Nina swallowed a lump in her throat and made her way down the aisle that lead to the throne.
 Above them, a stained glass skylight of the Goddess flying with her enormous white wings outstretched and blonde hair flowing, filtered pale colored light on the rows of soldiers and nobles that lined either side of the carpet.

 She quickly scanned the bowing crowd while walking for Chasta and found her looking up from her kneeling position, smiling at her so broadly it almost looked maniacal.
-Nina made a face at her and almost giggled, but stopped when she felt a sharp jab on her shoulder; She had reached the end of the walkway and was still making faces at Chasta while her father impatiently tapped his foot, waiting on her to take her seat.
+Nina made a face at her and almost giggled, knowing she was doing it to try and calm her down, but stopped when she felt a sharp jab on her shoulder; She had reached the end of the walkway and was still making faces at Chasta while her father impatiently tapped his foot, waiting on her to take her seat.
 She blushed and quickly took position on her throne, grateful everyone's eyes were still on the floor.

 "You may rise," Asheton bellowed through his silver forest of a beard beside the king.
 The mass of nobles stood.
 "Your Majesty."
 He bowed to the king and scurried back into the sidelines.